New 50-pound note to be introduced in November

 The note will feature British business partners Matthew Boulton, an entrepreneur, and James Watt, an engineer, the duo behind the development of the steam engine in the 18th century.

-It will be the first time two portraits have appeared together on the back of a Bank banknote.
+It will be the first time two portraits have appeared together on the back of a BoE banknote.

 The pair developed the steam engine for use in the cotton spinning industry in 1774, and by 1800 demand for it was worldwide.

-The Boulton and Watt note will replace the current 50 pound note featuring Sir John Houblon, the first Governor of the Bank.
+The Boulton and Watt note will replace the current 50 pound note featuring Sir John Houblon, the first Governor of the BoE.

 (Alice Baghdjian; Editing by Steve Addison)